mmaioe/braze_collection/liveactivity/liveactivity_local/README.md

 (3) call Braze API with breakingNewsPar10 to update Breaking News information and shows notification.

-Unlike Push notification, users are opted into live activites for an app.
+Unlike Push notification, users are opted into live activites for an app by default.

 So, even if you do not get explicitly permission, you can show message.